meridaaa/predicting-titanic-survivors/README.md

 | accuracy |  |   |                     0.83 |       418 |
 | macro avg |      0.81 |     0.81 |     0.81 |      418 |
 | weighted avg |       0.82 |     0.83 |      0.82 |      418 |

-KNNImputer by scikit-learn is a widely used method to impute missing values.

 ## Random Forest
 Random forest is a supervised learning algorithm.
 It has two variations – one is used for classification problems and other is used for regression problems.
 It is one of the most flexible and easy to use algorithm.
 It creates decision trees on the given data samples, gets prediction from each tree and selects the best solution by means of voting.
 It is also a pretty good indicator of feature importance.